 “How do you know all this?”
-Calvin Hughes continued the conversation he and Alberta Singer started online.
+Calvin Hughes asked, continuing the conversation he and Alberta Singer had started online.
 Alberta had been explaining to Calvin and ten thousand other members of the Grand Seiko Owners Club the logic behind Grand Seiko’s serial numbering system.
 “Not only how do you know, but how do you remember?”

-As Calvin and Alberta chatted, the other ten group members were busy biting burgers, passing watches (thoroughly wiping the grease off their hands first), drinking beer, and having the kind of nerdy fun that watch collectors enjoy when they breathe the same air.
+The ten other group members were busy biting burgers, passing watches (thoroughly wiping the grease off their hands first), drinking beer, and having the kind of nerdy fun that watch collectors enjoy when they breathe the same air.
 A cacophony of colors reflected off the watch dials.

 Alberta clasped her hands together.
 Her cheeks rose as she smiled.
 “I know it seems hard, but didn’t trigonometry seemed hard when you first learned it?”

-A pain poked Calvin’s brain.
-“Trigonometry is still hard.”
+Pain poked Calvin’s brain.
+“Trig is still hard.”

 “Let’s dial it forward in small steps, shall we?”

 “That sounds like a good idea.
-You’re the teacher, I’m the pupil and I’m all ears.”
-Despite Calvin’s jocularity, he was serious about learning everything there was to know about Grand Seikos, especially if that meant spending more time with Alberta.
+You’re the teacher, I’m the pupil, and I’m all ears.”
+Despite his jocularity, he was serious about learning everything there was to know about Grand Seikos, especially if that meant spending more time with Alberta.

 Calvin’s headache returned.

 “But you don’t need to know it all to make sense of what Seiko’s doing.
-Think of the numbering system not as a code that somebody’s using to keep a secret.
-Instead, think of the caseback numbering system as a way Seiko communicates with you.
+Think of the caseback numbering system not as a code that somebody’s using to keep a secret but as a way Seiko communicates with you.
 It’s not classified; it’s an announcement.
 Once you think of the numbers that way, that Seiko wants you to know what they’re up to, it becomes easier.”

 “Gotcha.”
 Calvin waved to the waiter.
-He wanted to have another beer on standby.
+He needed another beer on standby.

 “The first digit shows the year the watch was made.
 The second number tells you the month.”
-She flipped her steel 56GS over and handed it to Calvin.
-Alberta reached into her pocket and retrieved a magnifying loupe.
+She flipped over her steel 56GS and handed it to Calvin.
+She reached into her pocket and retrieved a magnifying loupe.
 “See the first digit, the 1?”

 “Yes.”
-Calvin hovered the loupe in that sweet spot where edges appeared crisp.
-“That tells you the watch was made in 1971.
+Calvin hovered the loupe in that sweet spot where the edges appeared crisp.

 Calvin wondered if this was a good time to tell Alberta he didn’t have a girlfriend.
 He slid closer to her and was enveloped in her citrus perfume.
-There was a blue streak in Alberta’s hair that reminded Calvin of a Grand Seiko SBGH267’s dial.
+She had a blue streak in her hair that reminded him of a Grand Seiko SBGH267’s dial.
 He thought her hair was pretty.